 - Slurred speech.

 - Change in skin to thick or thin where the shot was given.

 - Shortness of breath, a big weight gain, or swelling in the arms or legs.

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when Xultophy (insulin degludec and liraglutide) is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when Xultophy (insulin degludec and liraglutide) is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

 What are some other side effects of Xultophy?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: